cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 curl -sS -X 'GET' https://validator.nymtech.net/api/v1/gateways/blacklisted | jq | grep DBBCDYsgAAj7g4FLQkSxXZAcdG5m9Hx8vMreqRaX1Yqo
 ```

+> Nym provides a public [Swagger UI](https://validator.nymtech.net/api/swagger/index.html) for the validator hosted API.
+> In practice, you should treat the Swagger and OpenAPI definition published by that specific deployment as the source of truth for what the instance actually exposes.
+>
+> There is also a public  [Swagger UI](https://mainnet-node-status-api.nymtech.cc/swagger/#/Gateways) for the node status APIs.

 ### Troubleshoot IPv4 + IPv6

 When node setup fails, networking is a common root cause.